Lone09Rider/Java-11---Features/README.md

-Another feature is earlier we used this to compile the code
+Another feature is earlier we used this to compile the code \n
       - javac filename.java
 Then run this file using
       - java filename